Perturbation Theory and the Quantum Rabi-model: Introduction

 QRM is written as (with $\boldsymbol{a}$ the annihilation operator, $\boldsymbol{a}^\dagger$ the creation operator and with $I_2$ denoting the $2\times 2$ identity matrix)

-where $2\Delta$ is the splitting level (i.e. the difference in the energy of the atomic levels) and $\alpha>0$ describes the strength of the interaction between the photon and the atom.
+where $2\Delta$ is the level splitting (i.e. the difference in the energy of the atomic levels) and $\alpha>0$ describes the strength of the interaction between the photons and the atom.

-Being a system on $\mathbb{R}^n$ with polynomial coefficients, based on the Quantum Harmonic Oscillator, it fits in the framework of Non-Commutative Harmonic Oscillators (NCHO) introduced by Wakayama and Parmeggiani in \cite{PW1,PW2} and as extended in Parmeggiani \cite{P-STNCHO, P-MJ}, and more recently in Malagutti and Parmeggiani \cite{MaPa} (and \cite{MaPa1}).
-However, a difficulty in the geometric analysis of the Rabi system is that it is not a semiregular globally elliptic system in the sense of \cite{MaPa}, in that, although the symbol is principally scalar, the symbol of the first order part (the semiprincipal symbol) cannot be smoothly diagonalized in the phase space $\mathbb{R}^n\times\mathbb{R}^n$.
+Being a system on $\mathbb{R}^n$ with polynomial coefficients, based on the Quantum Harmonic Oscillator, it fits in the framework of Non-Commutative Harmonic Oscillators (NCHO) introduced by Wakayama and Parmeggiani in \cite{PW1,PW2} and as later extended in Parmeggiani \cite{P-STNCHO, P-MJ}, and more recently in Malagutti and Parmeggiani \cite{MaPa} (and \cite{MaPa1}).
+However, a difficulty in the geometric analysis of the Rabi system is that it is not a semiregular globally elliptic system in the sense of \cite{MaPa}, in that, although the symbol is principally scalar, the symbol of the first order part (the semiprincipal symbol) cannot be smoothly diagonalized in the phase space $\mathbb{R}^n\times\mathbb{R}^n$ (as instead is the case for the Jaynes-Cummings system).